crypto-org-chain/chain-docs/docs/modules/reward.md

 - The total supply of CRO is fixed.
 - The distribution should be "fair", i.e. all honest participators should get rewards, non-participators should not, and the amount of rewards get distributed to a validator should be proportional to it's contribution (sum of the voting power of each vote).
-- The newly emited coins for rewarding is adjusted according to [total staking](#total-staking) and current block time.
+- The newly emitted coins for rewarding is adjusted according to [total staking](#total-staking) and current block time.

 The basic procedure is:

 - Record participators for each block, sum the voting powers for each participator at the vote time.
 - Distribute the accumulated reward pool according to the recorded sum powers at the end of reward period.

-For example, in one reward period with N blocks, validator `A` only participate in the first block, and all the other validators particiate in all blocks, assuming the validator set is static during this period, then we have:
+For example, in one reward period with N blocks, validator `A` only participate in the first block, and all the other validators participate in all blocks, assuming the validator set is static during this period, then we have:

 ```
 p: voting power of validator A